HarishFulara07/Cat-Jump/readme.md

-The aim of the player is to save the leopard from colliding with stones using up-down arrow keys.
+The aim of the game is to save the leopard from colliding with stones using up-down arrow keys.